fchimbera/alx-airbnb-database/database-adv-script/README.md

 These queries are intended for learning and demonstrating advanced SQL subquery techniques, useful for data analysis and reporting.

+# aggregation_and_window_functions.sql

+This file contains advanced SQL queries demonstrating the use of aggregation and window functions on the Airbnb database.
+The queries showcase techniques for summarizing data and performing calculations across sets of rows.
+These techniques are essential for performing complex data analysis and generating insightful reports from relational databases.
+## Contents

+- **Aggregate Functions**: Use functions like COUNT, SUM, AVG, MIN, and MAX to summarize data.
+- **GROUP BY**: Group data to perform aggregations on subsets of records.
+- **HAVING**: Filter groups based on aggregate conditions.
+- **Window Functions**: Apply functions such as ROW_NUMBER, RANK, DENSE_RANK, and moving averages to analyze data across rows related to the current row.

+## Usage

+1. Ensure you have access to the Airbnb database schema.
+2. Run the queries in `aggregation_and_window_functions.sql` using your preferred SQL client or command-line tool.

+## Purpose

+These queries are intended for learning and demonstrating advanced SQL aggregation and window function techniques, useful for data analysis and reporting.

 ## Author

 Tanjiro_pc